telerik/teststudio-docs/docs/general-information/test-results/executive-dashboard.md

 ## Executive Dashboard Overview

-You can monitor the results from remote test list executions in the brower and on all kinds of devices.
+You can monitor the results from remote test list executions in the brower and on all kinds of devices that can access the Executive Dashboard.

 ### Project View

 In the Project View you see all remotely executed test list results per project.
 They are sorted first by favorites ![Favorites][4] and then by the **Last Run Start Time** column.
 The field selections and favorites are saved locally per browser and per selected project.

 ![Project View][5]